1949 - 2022, Tehran, Iran

 Lived and worked in Adelaide, Australia

 Hossein Valamanesh’s work is comprised of a myriad of elements to create enigmatic installations, sculptures and video works.
-With elemental substances, natural materials, and found objects, Valamanesh explores notions of an essential connection to place, the nature of being, and the ephemerality of existence.1
+With elemental substances, natural materials, and found objects, Valamanesh explored notions of an essential connection to place, the nature of being, and the ephemerality of existence.

-Hossein Valamanesh was born in Tehran, Iran in 1949 and currently lives and works in Adelaide, South Australia.
+Hossein Valamanesh was born in Tehran, Iran in 1949 and lived and worked in Adelaide, South Australia.
 Valamanesh completed his education at the School of Fine Art in Tehran (1970) and the South Australian School of Art, Adelaide (1977).

 “Most works of art have within them the seed of an idea and the opportunity of exhibiting them may make it possible for these seeds to grow in the viewers mind with different interpretations.
 My original idea is only the beginning and I also follow the development of the work with interest.
 It is by our looking at the works that they realise their potential.”